 A bush breakfast under Acacia trees

-The Acacia green and Savannah gold balloons blend perfectly with the Serengeti landscape as it glides over the endless golden landscape.
-But alas all good things have to come to and end.
-Eventually the pilot landed the balloon softly on the grass, where champagne was waiting for us and orange juice for the kids.
+The Acacia green and Savannah gold fabric of the balloons blend perfectly with the Serengeti landscape as it glides over the endless golden landscape.
+But alas all good things have to come to an end.
+Eventually, the pilot landed the balloon softly on the grass, where champagne was waiting for us and orange juice for the kids.
 It was 8 am… and the day has only just begun.
-After some champagne we got into our jeeps again and were led to a clearing under a tree where a Champagne bush breakfast was waiting for us.
+After some champagne, we got into our jeeps again and were led to a clearing under a tree where a Champagne bush breakfast was waiting for us.

-When we were told we would be having a bush breakfast, this in not what I had imagined.
+When we were told we would be having a bush breakfast, this is not what I had imagined.
 The breakfast setup looked like it was for a wedding brunch.
-Under an acacia tree.. there were tables with green table linens and china and silverware.
+A wedding brunch under an acacia tree!
+There were tables with green table linens and china and silverware.
 We were offered water to wash our hands before sitting down for breakfast.

-Over champagne and coffee we visited with other passengers.
+Over champagne and coffee, we visited with other passengers.
 There were sixteen of us in each balloon and about eight balloons lifted off that morning.
-The couple next to us were from Brazil and they convinced us that we need to make it Patagonia and Chile soon.
-We met another family who had done a hot air balloon ride in Luxor, Egypt and told us how amazing the Pyramids are.
-Needless to say both places have moved up my bucket list.
+The couple next to us was from Brazil and they convinced us that we need to make it to Patagonia and Chile soon.
+We met another family who had done a hot air balloon ride in Luxor, Egypt and told us how amazing the Pyramids are when viewed from a balloon basket.
+Needless to say, both places have moved up my bucket list.